name

 The residential houses and halls at Marianapolis are the foundations of a diverse and global residential community unified by our work to grow, play, and live through Marianapolis’ mission.
 Students learn and grow, through programs and activities, as well as the cultural exchanges inherent in living together in a tight knit house or hall, fostering lifelong connections.

-In the Day Student Boarding Experience (DSBE), Day Students live as boarding students for a two-week time period in a house or hall.
+Day students are invited to participate in our Day Student Boarding Experience, otherwise known as DSBE, where they can live as boarding students for a two-week time period in a house or hall.
 This program seeks to offer day students a chance to practice independent living and get to know our residential students, as well as our residential programming.
 This program is offered at no charge to day families.

 House Cup Challenges